HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ### Third-party categories

-This year we will, again, be drawing heavily on the [third-party-web repository](https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5) from [Patrick Hulce](https://twitter.com/patrickhulce) to help us identify and categorise third parties.
-This repository categorises commonly used third-party URLs into the following categories:
+This year we will, again, be drawing heavily on the [third-party-web repository](https://github.com/patrickhulce/third-party-web/blob/8afa2d8cadddec8f0db39e7d715c07e85fb0f8ec/data/entities.json5) from [Patrick Hulce](https://twitter.com/patrickhulce) to help us identify and categorize third parties.
+This repository categorizes commonly used third-party URLs into the following categories:
 - **Ad** - display and measurement of advertisements
 - **Analytics** - tracking site visitor behavior
 - **CDN** - providers that host public shared utilities or private content of their users